HL7/davinci-dtr/input/pagecontent/specification__behaviors__retrieval_of_payer_resources.md

  The request resource created during the CRD workflow should be saved to the EHR FHIR server for retrieval by the DTR process, if possible.
 This might, for example, be the ServiceRequest resource that is sent in the CDS hook to the CRD server.
 Additionally, a tight integration between the CRD service and the DTR process should enable the DTR process to access FHIR resources received by the CRD service that are not available from the EHR's FHIR server.

+This IG will support the [HRex Decision point - REST searchable?](http://build.fhir.org/ig/HL7/davinci-ehrx/exchanging.html#rest-searchable) when using RESTful endpoints to get payer resources (e.g. CQL rules and templates).

 ### Authentication of SMART on FHIR application to payer API
 Payers SHALL require the DTR process to authenticate in order to retrieve resources when PHI is exchanged.
 In the case that authentication is required, the following JSON structure SHALL be populated by the payer system.
 This JSON is based on the structure for [FHIR Authorization in CDS Hooks](https://cds-hooks.hl7.org/1.0/#fhir-resource-access).